peteroupc/peteroupc.github.io/estimation.md

 <a id=Introduction></a>
 ## Introduction

-This page presents general-purpose algorithms for estimating the mean value of a stream of random numbers, or estimating the mean value of a function of those numbers.
+This page presents general-purpose algorithms for estimating the mean value of a stream of random variates, or estimating the mean value of a function of those numbers.
 The estimates are either _unbiased_ (they have no systematic bias from the true mean value), or they come close to the true value with a user-specified error tolerance.

 The algorithms are described to make them easy to implement by programmers.